eduvpn/python-eduvpn-client/.github/ISSUE_TEMPLATE/bug_report.md

 ## Do you have a problem during or after connecting?

 Please examine the eduVPN/Let's Connect! for errors or messages while connecting.
-Note that the actual VPN connection management is not done by eduVPN, but by network management tool bundeled with your OS named NetworkManager.
+Note that the actual VPN connection management is not done by eduVPN, but by network management tool bundled with your OS named NetworkManager.
 You can examine the NetworkManager logs with `$ sudo journalctl -u NetworkManager`.